Rip current statement for Glynn County until early Friday morning

 Don’t swim towards the beach against the rip current.
 Instead, swim parallel to the beach and out of the rip current.

-If you find yourself unable to make it back to shore, stay calm.
-Turn to face the shore, tread water, and signal for help by calling out or waving your arms.
-Rescuers are more likely to spot you.
+If you find yourself unable to reach the shore, try to relax.
+Turn to face the shore, tread water, and signal for help by shouting or waving your arms.
+This increases your visibility to potential rescuers.

 Seek lifeguarded beaches: